tinytag/tinytag/README.md

 Alternatively you can use tinytag directly on the command line:

-    $ python -m tinytag --format csv /some/music.mp3
+    $ python3 -m tinytag --format csv /some/music.mp3
     > {"filename": "/some/music.mp3", "filesize": 30212227, "album": "Album", "albumartist": "Artist", "artist": "Artist", "audio_offset": null, "bitrate": 256, "channels": 2, "comment": null, "composer": null, "disc": "1", "disc_total": null, "duration": 10, "genre": null, "samplerate": 44100, "title": "Title", "track": "5", "track_total": null, "year": "2012"}

-Check `python -m tinytag --help` for all CLI options, for example other output formats.
+Check `python3 -m tinytag --help` for all CLI options, for example other output formats.

+Support for changing/writing metadata will not be added.
+Use another library such as [Mutagen](https://mutagen.readthedocs.io/) for this.

+### Supported Files

-To receive a list of file extensions tinytag supports, use the `SUPPORTED_FILE_EXTENSIONS` constant:
+To receive a tuple of file extensions tinytag supports, use the `SUPPORTED_FILE_EXTENSIONS` constant:

     TinyTag.SUPPORTED_FILE_EXTENSIONS